olegabr/ether-and-erc20-tokens-woocommerce-payment-gateway/readme.txt

 > We reserve the right to change the fee in the 0% to 3% range to reflect the market changes.

 == Changelog ==

+= 2.3.0 =

+* `Mark ERC20 token price up by %` option is added.
+To help cover currency fluctuations the plugin can automatically mark up converted rates for you.
+These are applied as percentage markup, so a 1 ERC20 Token value with a 1.00% markup will be presented to the customer as 1.01 Token.
+* email content fix

 = 2.2.2 =